 8 Ways Sketching Can Totally Benefit Your Mental Health

 #ad: This post contains sponsored material from eyeglasses.com - we thank them for their support.
+None of this information is meant to be taken as medical advice: for that you need to chat with your doctor.
+Thank you.

 When much of the world went into Covid-imposed lockdown earlier in the year, many of us started to enjoy hobbies that were either new to us, or that we hadn't done for years.
 For me, it was sketching.